joshsimmons/inclusion-rider/rider.md

 *   Gender parity with men, women, and nonbinary people.
 *   Include people with disabilities, people of color, and LGBTQIA+ people.

-This speaker's rider is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This speaker's rider is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).